Mobile Soil Sampling on iPhone & iPad

 If you've ever walked a field with a clipboard in one hand, a handheld GPS in the other, and a stack of sample bags in your vest pockets, you know the drill: write down the sample ID, squint at the GPS screen, scribble coordinates on a mud-smeared form, and hope you can read it all later when you're back at the truck.

 There's a better way.
 Your iPhone or iPad already has a GPS receiver, a camera, a barcode scanner, and a screen you can actually read.
-GoGIS turns it into a purpose-built soil sampling tool that handles the entire workflow — from generating a sample grid to exporting your results.
+GoGIS turns it into a purpose-built soil sampling tool — and not just for a single trip.
+It's built around the way sampling actually works: a program you run season after season, where the same points get re-sampled on a schedule and you always need to know what's done and what's still owed.

 The Problem with Traditional Sampling